Keyboard shortcuts

 Code Search

 ripgrep is a command-line tool for searching code bases using regular expressions.
 It is very fast, making use of Rust’s powerful regex crate.
+It understands git repositories and respects .gitignore files, making it particularly suitable for searching software projects.

 Note

-If you use Visual Studio Code, then you are already using ripgrep.
+If you use Visual Studio Code, you are already using ripgrep.
 VS Code uses ripgrep internally to implement its search functionality.

 You can install it with Cargo: